Centre for Communication + Information Literacy

 Become a professional copywriter and level up your copywriting skills at Quantico CCIL’s Copywriting Workshop [+].
 Come, be a part a community of highly-skilled communications specialists.
 Learning how to become a copywriter in Singapore follows the same process as becoming a professional in any occupation.

+Copywriting as a profession traditionally has been underestimated, partly on the grounds that anybody who can speak, read, and write in a particular language is automatically a copywriter for that language.
 This is tantamount to stating that I go dancing every Friday night so I am a professional dancer, capable of performing in A Chorus Line or Wicked.
 Or worse, I know first aid, so come to me for heart surgery or hip replacement.
-Becoming a copywriter has its path, rigors, rewards, that any aspiring copywriter must walk before he or she earns the title of copywriter.
+Becoming a copywriter has its path, rigours, rewards, that any aspiring copywriter must walk before he or she earns the title of copywriter.

 In Singapore, breaking into the field of copywriting is easier if you have a degree in a related field, like communications, journalism, advertising, media relations, marketing, or something similar (check out NUS: School of Communications and New Media’s website).
 Note though, that not having a degree never stopped anyone determined to make a name in that field.
 There are many copywriters who have become household names in the field, who do not have a degree in any of these subjects, or do not have a degree at all.
 The basic premise is that having a degree can make it easier to get a foothold in the industry.
 But academic qualifications are only a small part.